PDC World Darts Championship

-The PDC World Darts Championship, known for sponsorship purposes as the Cazoo World Darts Championship, organised by the Professional Darts Corporation (PDC), is a World Professional Darts Championship held annually in the sport of darts.
-The PDC championship begins in December and ends in January and is held at Alexandra Palace in London and has been held there since 2008.
-It is the most prestigious of the PDC's tournaments, with the winner receiving the Sid Waddell Trophy, named in honour of the darts commentator Sid Waddell, who died in 2012.
-Along with the Premier League Darts and World Matchplay, it is considered part of the Triple Crown.
+The PDC World Darts Championship, known for sponsorship purposes as the Paddy Power World Darts Championship is a world championship competition held annually in the sport of darts.
+The championship begins in December and ends in January and has been held at Alexandra Palace in London, since 2008.
+Organised by the Professional Darts Corporation (PDC), it is the most prestigious of their tournaments, with the winner receiving the Sid Waddell Trophy, named in honour of the darts commentator Sid Waddell.
+Along with the Premier League Darts and World Matchplay, it is part of the Triple Crown.

 The PDC championship began in 1994 as the WDC World Darts Championship as one of the consequences of the split in darts, which saw the World Darts Council break away from the BDO.
-As a result of the settlement between the BDO and the WDC in 1997, the WDC became the PDC, and players were thenceforth free to choose which world championship to enter (but not both in the same year), as long as they met certain eligibility criteria.
+As a result of the settlement between the BDO and the WDC in 1997, the WDC became the PDC, and players were then free to choose which world championship to enter (but not both in the same year), as long as they met certain eligibility criteria.
 Both organisations continued to organize their own world championship until the 2020 editions, after which the BDO folded.